hacspec/hacspec-python/LANGUAGE.md

 The hacspec language is a typed subset of python.
 This file provides a rough description of the current language design.
-There's a library `speclib.py` that provides common functionality that can be used in any specification written in hacspec.
+There's a library `speclib.py` that provides common functionality that can be used in any specification written in hacspec. hacspec files MUST NOT include any non-hacspec modules other than `speclib`.
 We describe some of the functions provided by this library below (but their documentation needs to be improved.)